Natural Gas Dashboard

 Europe Yearly Inventory (TWh)

-This chart shows natural gas futures (blue) and spot prices (green) together, and lets you see at a glance whether the difference (red: futures − spot) is a premium (positive) or a discount (negative).
+This chart shows natural gas futures prices (blue) and spot prices (green) together, and lets you see at a glance whether the difference (red: futures − spot) is a premium (positive) or a discount (negative).

-CFTC Natural Gas Futures Positions (Speculative)
+US CFTC Natural Gas Futures Positions (Speculative)

 The Non-Commercials (Long/Short) chart shows the size of buy (long) and sell (short) positions held by big players who trade mainly for investment.
 If longs increase, it generally means more traders expect prices to rise; if shorts increase, it generally means more traders expect prices to fall.

-CFTC Natural Gas Futures Positions (Commercial)
+US CFTC Natural Gas Futures Positions (Managed Money)

 This data is provided for general informational purposes only and may not be entirely accurate.
 All investment decisions are solely the responsibility of the investor, and we assume no liability for any losses arising from the use of this data.
 Please consult a qualified professional if necessary.